New "Twilight" film takes $283.5 million global bite

-LOS ANGELES The new "Twilight" vampire movie opened with a massive $283.5 million in worldwide ticket sales over the weekend as passionate fans filled theaters for the beginning of a two-part finale for the hugely popular supernatural love story.
+LOS ANGELES The new "Twilight" vampire movie opened with a massive $283.5 million (179.4 million pounds) in worldwide ticket sales over the weekend as passionate fans filled theaters for the beginning of a two-part finale for the hugely popular supernatural love story.

 "The Twilight Saga: Breaking Dawn: Part 1" captured an estimated $139.5 million in the United States and Canada, distributor Summit Entertainment said on Sunday.
 That ranked as the fifth biggest domestic opening of all time.